core-wg/senml-spec/draft-ietf-core-senml.md

 : Value of the entry.
 Optional if a Sum value is present, otherwise required.
-Values are represented using three basic data types, Floating point numbers ("v" field for "Value"), Booleans ("vb" for "Boolean Value"), Strings ("vs" for "String Value") and Data ("vd" for "Binary Data Value") .
+Values are represented using three basic data types, Floating point numbers ("v" field for "Value"), Booleans ("vb" for "Boolean Value"), Strings ("vs" for "String Value") and Binary Data ("vd" for "Data Value") .
-  Exactly one of these three fields MUST appear unless there is Sum field in which case it is allowed to have no Value field or to have "v" field.
+  Exactly one of these four fields MUST appear unless there is Sum field in which case it is allowed to have no Value field or to have "v" field.